Harvey-OS/web/docs/index.md

 ## What is Harvey?

-Harvey is an effort to get the <a href="http://plan9.bell-labs.com/plan9/about.html">Plan 9</a> code working with <a href="https://gcc.gnu.org/">gcc</a> and <a href="http://clang.llvm.org/">clang</a>.

-Our aim is to provide a modern, distributed, 64 bit operating system that does away with Unix's wrinkles and allows for new ways of working.
+Harvey is an effort to provide a modern, distributed, 64 bit operating system.
+A different environment for researching and finding new lines of work.

+It can be built with <a href="https://gcc.gnu.org/">gcc</a> and <a href="http://clang.llvm.org/">clang</a> and has an ANSI/POSIX compliant subsystem.

+For now it runs in x86_64 (amd64) machines, and soon in RISCV and ARM64 (aarch64).
+We are improving the kernel and userland, trying to bring up a full usable operating s ystem that is different and, at the same time, keeps ideas and concepts from other platforms that influenced the computing world for years.

+Harvey is open source, and it is distributed under [GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 ## News & events